hsccorp/sensorcollect/README.md

 an app to collect sensor data in a mobile app.
 Meant to be used while in a car.
-I am currently logging accelerometer, gyroscope and GPS data.
+Currently logging accelerometer, gyroscope and GPS data.

 In addition to collecting data, I'm also logging a simple heuristic of tracking the accelerometer's Z-axis.
 Assuming you move the phone forward when peeking, z-axis seems to be the best indication so far.